DGtal-team/DGtalTools/README.md

   - homotopicThinning3D: ultimate skeleton from vol file.
   - volAddBorder: add a 1 voxel boundary with value 0 to a vol file.
   - volCComponentCounter: a simple program to count the number of connected components in a 3D image.
+  - volCrop: Crop an 3D vol image from to points.
   - volFlip: tool to flip all volume slice images according a given dimension.
-  - volSubSample: sub sample a vol file (division by 2 in each direction).
   - volImageMetrics: apply basic statistics on comparaison between two volumetric images (shape defined from thresholds): computes true/false -+, precision, recall f-mean RMSE, PSNR.
+  - volReSample: apply a basic  re sampling of a 3D volumetric image (.vol, .longvol, .pgm3d)  with a given grid size.
+  - volSegment: Segment volumetric file from a simple threshold which can be set automatically from the otsu estimation.
   - volShapeMetrics: apply euclidean distance comparisons between two shapes  (shape defined from thresholds).
-  - volSegment: Segment volumetric file from a simple threshold which can be set automatically from the otsu estimation.
-  - volReSample: apply a basic  re sampling of a 3D volumetric image (.vol, .longvol, .pgm3d)  with a given grid size.
+  - volSubSample: sub sample a vol file (division by 2 in each direction).
+  - volTrValues: apply basic vol image transform from the input values to output values.

 <center>